Engaging activities help seniors with Alzheimer’s or dementia

 Everyone needs to feel engaged and entertained.
 Just because someone has Alzheimer’s or dementia doesn’t mean that need disappears.

-But because of their cognitive decline, how seniors get that engagement may have to change.
-Activities with no right or wrong way to do them are highly recommended because they’re fun, satisfying, and give a much-needed sense of accomplishment.
+Because of their cognitive decline, how seniors get that engagement may have to change.
+Activities with no right or wrong are highly recommended because they’re fun, satisfying, and give a much-needed sense of accomplishment.

-Satisfying activities can also be an effective alternative to using medications to reduce agitation, challenging behavior, and unhappy moods.
+These activities can also be an effective alternative to using medications to reduce agitation, challenging behavior, and unhappy moods.
+We’ve got a dozen recommendations from an geriatric nurse practitioner experienced in dementia care.

 Dozens of activity ideas for cognitive impairment